 Adrian De Leon was born in Manila, Philippines but called Scarborough, Toronto home for many years.
 After graduating with an honours BA in English literature from the University of Toronto, Scarborough, he received direct entry into the PhD programme in history at the University of Toronto.
 His dissertation is entitled “In the Image of Industry: Indigeneity and Migrant Labor in the Making of Filipino America.”
-De Leon is now residing in Los Angeles and works as an ethnic studies professor at the University of Southern California.
+De Leon was an ethnic studies professor at the University of Southern California, the 2023–2024 Jack and Nancy Farley Distinguished Visiting Scholar in History at Simon Fraser University, and is currently a professor of American and Philippine histories at New York University.
+He now resides in New York City.
+De Leon’s memoir, Notes From a Wayward Son, will be published in May 2026.

 Poetry